AlfonsoGhislieri/CV/README.md

 Bachelor's degree in History and Master's degree in International Relations, formerly worked at the United Nations and the Right Livelihood Award Foundation.

-Nearly two years ago I embarked on my coding journey.
-It all started with a free course offered by Stanford University at the start of the Covid-19 pandemic.
-I stumbled around trying to make Karel the robot stop spinning endlessly for hours, as I to figured out how loops worked.
+My journey into coding all started with a free course offered by Stanford University at the start of the Covid-19 pandemic.
+I stumbled around trying to make Karel the robot stop spinning endlessly across my screen, as I figured out how loops worked.

 I was instantly hooked.
 I loved how much there was to learn.
 All the different rabbit holes to go down.
 The freedom to create anything.
 So I continued studying, learning new languages, creating programs, slowly making them more and more complex.
 I'd be lying if I didn't at times spend hours frustrated and unable to fix a bug which ended up just being a missnamed variable or a missing bracket.
 But, I knew that I was truly passionate about programming and therefore it was something I should pursue as a career rather than just as a hobby.